-How to do a Full System Recovery using InstantData
+How to do FSR to a virtual machine using InstantData

 Watch our how-to video below, or read on for more detailed instructions.

-1. You can initiate an InstantData Full System Restore (FSR) from your Storage Platform Console or from your ESE client.
+1. You can initiate an InstantData Full System Restore (FSR) from your Storage Platform Console or from your ESE Agent.

 Right-click the name of the account that your want to restore and click InstantData > Open).